oscargforce/OmniBar_Wotlk_3.3.5/README.md

 - Dynamically alters active cooldowns displayed on the bar based on spec-influenced durations.

 ### 6. Custom Icon Ordering/Sorting
-- Enables manual ordering of icons on the bar, when 'Show Unused Icons' is active.
+- Enables manual ordering/sorting of icons on the bar, when 'Show Unused Icons' is active.
+- Use the "Priority" tab to set the sorting order.

 ### 7. Time-Based Sorting for Hidden Icons
 - Allows sorting by time remaining instead of the default 'time added' when icons are hidden.